-The Society, exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code, accomplishes its exempt purpose through a number of programs.
-These include membership and educational activities such as professional education programs; national and regional meetings, which provide forums for sharing scientific information; and support for the Society’s membership in areas such as employment services and public outreach.
-In addition, the Society provides expert testimony at the federal, state, and local government levels on topics relevant to the chemistry community.
-The Society also provides a significant service to its members and the broader chemistry community in the form of databases pertaining to chemistry and related scientific information.
+The Society is generally exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code and accomplishes its exempt purpose through a number of educational and membership programs.
+These include continuing education programs, national and regional meetings that provide forums for sharing scientific information, employment services, and public outreach.
+In addition, the Society provides expert testimony at the federal, state, and local government levels on topics relevant to the chemistry enterprise.
+The Society also provides a significant service to its members and the chemistry enterprise in the form of print and electronic scientific journals and databases pertaining to chemical and related scientific information.

 ACS Petroleum Research Fund

-Grants are made by the Society in accordance with the provisions of the ACS Petroleum Research Fund agreement and are funded through the Fund's net assets, which totaled $543 million in 2013.
-The assets of the Fund consist primarily of domestic equities, foreign equities, and fixed income securities.
-Under the terms of the transfer agreement, annual distributions from the Fund are capped at a maximum spending rate of 5% of the net asset value of the Fund over a rolling three-year average.
+Grants are made by the Society in accordance with the provisions of the ACS Petroleum Research Fund agreement and are funded through the Fund's net assets, which totaled $551 million in 2014.
+The Fund’s investments consist primarily of domestic equities, foreign equities, fixed income securities and hedge funds.
+Under the terms of the transfer agreement, annual payouts from the Fund are capped at a maximum spending rate of 5% of the net asset value of the Fund over a rolling three-year average.
 The Society uses distributions from the Fund to make grants to further the advancement of scientific education and research in the petroleum field.
 These grants are expensed when awarded by the ACS Board and accepted by the recipient.